sachinym/Github-Advanced-Security/Labs/Lab-02.md

-# Module 02: Enable Github Security configuration on your Organisation
+# Module 02: Enable Github Security configuration on your organization

 ## Lab Scenario